koddr/ab-test-balancer/README.md

 ## ⚡️ Quick start

-First, fork this repository, `git clone` and go to the project folder.
+First, [fork][repo_fork_url] this repository, make `git clone`, and go to the project folder.

-Prepare your configuration file.
+Next, prepare your configuration file.
 You could use any of a popular format (JSON, YAML, TOML or HCL), file structure must be the same.

 For example, `./config.json`: